 The university offers a personalised student experience.
 The university’s virtual learning environment provides students with access to learning material and online support services.

 Successful graduates will be able to apply their skills and knowledge to and progress within their chosen sphere of nursing practice.

-All entrants to the BSc Nursing Studies programme must be currently registered as a Nurse with a recognised nursing regulatory body and hold a Nursing qualification, and have at least 2 years relevant working experience
+All entrants to the Bachelors in Nursing Top-up degree must be currently registered as a Nurse with a recognised nursing regulatory body and hold a Nursing qualification, and have at least 2 years relevant working experience

 Entry with a Diploma in Nursing